tarantool/ansible-cartridge/doc/rolling_update.md

 ## Rolling update: Plan

 Imagine that you have a cluster with `myapp-1.0.0` deployed.
-And now you want to update your application to `myapp-2.0.0`.
+Now you want to update your application to `myapp-2.0.0`.

 The plan is quite simple: